RockyMounts SwitchHitter Review

 Roof racks, in general, are not designed for nor intended to be frequently removed from your vehicle.
 The SwitchHitter attaches to all non-slotted crossbars, with a rubber-coated stainless steel strap that wraps around the crossbar and is tensioned by turning a hex bolt.
 The Trio uses two U-bolts that cover the crossbar and pass up through the main body of the rack.
 The SwitchHitter has a slight advantage here and is marginally easier to attach than the Trio.

 On the back end of the rack, the SwitchHitter uses an offset plate with a U-style clamp that attaches to the crossbar.
 The Trio also uses a U-bolt style clamp, but it sits inline and is adjusted with wing nuts.
 We prefer the set up of the Trio, as it is easier to manipulate.
 Overall, the two racks receive the same score.
-Neither is very easy to remove and both take up the same amount of space for storage.
+Neither is very easy to remove and both take up a minimal amount of space for storage.

 Ease of Assembly